 Beverlye Dodd grew up being told she was not smart enough, not good enough and not worth enough–and never would be.

-It was her own difficult upbringing, Beverlye says, that led her to become a foster parent.
+It was her own difficult upbringing, Dodd says, that led her to become a foster parent.

 “My parents didn’t give me the love I needed, but eventually I thought, ‘I bet I could make it better for some other child like me.’
 I decided then that if my future husband didn’t mind, I would become a foster parent.”

-While serving as a foster parent, Beverlye taught at a local preschool and often took the younger children with her to work.
+While foster parenting, Dodd taught at a local preschool and often took the younger children with her to work.
 She used her ministry platform to provide vulnerable children with a supportive childhood and teach them about the Lord.

 “They were very abused, and many wore tattered clothes when they first came to me, but I kept them close by either planting seeds or making cookies or reading stories or drawing pictures.
 I enjoy children, and still love serving them in any way I can.”